 Since 2006, Cinema on the Bayou has presented hundreds of internationally acclaimed documentary, narrative fiction, animated and experimental films, with filmmakers in attendance from across the United States and around the world.
 The Festival is now unique among film festivals in the U.S. in that it also regularly screens a large number of French-language independent films and presents filmmakers from throughout the Francophone world.
 The Festival also has the distinction among film festivals of having given the Audience Award to Moonbot Studio's animated film THE FANTASTIC FLYING BOOKS OF MR. MORRIS LESSMORE one year before the film was nominated for and won an Academy Award in the animated short category.

-In January 2023, the 18th Cinema on the Bayou Film Festival screened over 180 films from across the United States and from around the world, including 68 French-language films, over the course of the eight-day Festival.
-Filmmakers, actors, producers and other industry professionals were in attendance from Canada, including Montreal, Winnipeg, Gaspésie, and Toronto; from across the United States, including Los Angeles, New York City, Austin, Sante Fe, Shreveport, New Orleans, and Vermont; and from Norway and London, England.
+In January 2024, the 19th Cinema on the Bayou Film Festival screened over 160 films from across the United States and from around the world, including 51 French-language films, over the course of the eight-day Festival.
+Filmmakers, actors, producers and other industry professionals were in attendance from Japan; Brazil; Australia; Canada, including Montreal, Moncton, Vancouver, Toronto and Gaspésie; and from across the United States, including Los Angeles, New York City, Seattle, Austin, Dallas, Shreveport, New Orleans, Lafayette and Breaux Bridge, Louisiana and Iowa.

 Cinema on the Bayou also made the list of the Top 15 Winter Film Festivals in the U.S. by AudNews, an on-line magazine for filmmakers and film lovers.